APPLICATIONS FOR FOUNDATION PLACES

 CATHOLIC PRIMARY SCHOOLS IN OXFORD

 St Joseph's Primary School (Headley Way, OX3 7SX, Tel: 763357) serves the parishes of St Anthony of Padua, Corpus Christi, and St Edmund and St Frideswide.

 Our Lady's School (Oxford Road, OX4 2LF, Tel: 779176) serves the parish of Our Lady Help of Christians, Cowley.

 St John Fisher School (Sandy Lane West, OX4 6LD, Tel: 779676) serves the parishes of Blessed Dominic Barberi, Littlemore, and Sacred Heart, Blackbird Leys.

 St Aloysius School (143 Woodstock Road, OX2 7PH Tel: 515094) serves the Parish of St Aloysius.

-SCHOOLS ADMISSIONS PROCEDURES: If your child was born between 1st Sept 2016 and 31st Aug 2017 you should apply for a school place for your child for entry in the academic year beginning September 2021.
-Please make sure you provide the school with your child's Baptism Certificate if appropriate.
+SCHOOLS ADMISSIONS PROCEDURES: If your child was born between 1st Sept 2018 and 31st Aug 2019 you should apply for a school place for your child for entry in the academic year beginning September 2023.
+Please make sure you provide the school with the SIF form and your child's Baptism Certificate if appropriate.

 The form you need to use, the Common Admissions Preference Form (CAPF) is available on-line from www.oxfordshire.gov.uk\admissions or from all State Nursery and Primary Schools.

-IT IS ESSENTIAL that the CAPF form is completed online or handed in to the School of your first choice together with a Baptism Certificate, by the deadline of 15th January 2021.
+IT IS ESSENTIAL that the CAPF form is completed online or handed in to the School of your first choice together with the SIF form and Baptism Certificate, by the deadline of 15th January 2023.